opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/antiddos_v1.md

 Anti-DDoS monitors the service traffic from the Internet to ECSs, ELB instances, and BMSs to detect attack traffic in real time.
 It then cleans attack traffic according to user-configured defense policies so that services run as normal.

+~>
+AntiDDoS protection for ElasticIP is provided by default and shouldn't be created.

 ## Example Usage

 ```hcl